-This article presents an approach for producing foundational proofcarrying code based on syntactic soundness proofs.
+This article presents an approach for producing foundational proof-carrying code based on syntactic soundness proofs.
 Starting with a type system for a typed assembly language, we formally encode its soundness proof and show a precise correspondence between TAL and the language of the actual machine.
 We use this (syntactic) correspondence, along with the proof that the type system enforces the invariants or constraints of the safety policy, to generate a package consisting of machine code and its proof of safety.
-By avoiding semantic modeling of types as in previous approaches, our framework for constructing foundational proofs is much simpler and more straightforward.
+By avoiding semantic modeling of types, extending and scaling our compilation framework to construct foundational proofs for realistic languages are likely to be easier than previously published approaches.